damascenodiego/learningFFSM/README.md

 In folder **[FFSM_diff/src](https://github.com/damascenodiego/learningFFSM/tree/master/FFSM_diff/src/)**, we find the source-code of the FFSM_Diff project.
 Essentially, there are two packages: [uk.le.ac](https://github.com/damascenodiego/learningFFSM/tree/master/FFSM_diff/src/main/java/uk/le/ac), that includes code artifacts we developed in our study; and [br.usp.icmc](https://github.com/damascenodiego/learningFFSM/tree/master/FFSM_diff/src/main/java/br/usp/icmc), that was reused from [the work of Fragal et al. on Featured Finite State Machines](http://doi.org/10.1007/978-3-319-57666-4_13).

-In **[FFSM_diff/Benchmark_SPL](https://github.com/damascenodiego/learningFFSM/tree/master/FFSM_diff/Benchmark_SPL)**, we included the subject systems and their respective FSMs and FFSMs as KISS files and feature models as XML files.
+In **[FFSM_diff/Benchmark_SPL](https://github.com/damascenodiego/learningFFSM/tree/master/FFSM_diff/Benchmark_SPL)**, we included the subject systems (i.e., [agm](https://github.com/damascenodiego/learningFFSM/tree/master/FFSM_diff/Benchmark_SPL/agm), [vm](https://github.com/damascenodiego/learningFFSM/tree/master/FFSM_diff/Benchmark_SPL/vm), [ws](https://github.com/damascenodiego/learningFFSM/tree/master/FFSM_diff/Benchmark_SPL/ws))  and their respective FSMs and FFSMs as KISS files and feature models as XML files.
 PNG images of the state machines and feature models are available as well.

 In **[FFSM_diff/Benchmark_SPL/learningFFSMs](https://github.com/damascenodiego/learningFFSM/tree/master/FFSM_diff/Benchmark_SPL/learningFFSMs)**, there is a RStudio project for the experiment data.
 The learnFFSM.jar file is a compiled version of FFSM_Diff algorithm.

-The **FFSM_diff/Benchmark_SPL/run_*.py** are the test scripts that we designed run our experiments for each SPL (i.e., [agm](https://github.com/damascenodiego/learningFFSM/tree/master/FFSM_diff/Benchmark_SPL/agm), [vm](https://github.com/damascenodiego/learningFFSM/tree/master/FFSM_diff/Benchmark_SPL/vm), [ws](https://github.com/damascenodiego/learningFFSM/tree/master/FFSM_diff/Benchmark_SPL/ws)) .
+The **FFSM_diff/Benchmark_SPL/run_*.py** are the test scripts that we designed run our experiments for each SPL.

 To run the [learnFFSM.jar](https://github.com/damascenodiego/learningFFSM/blob/master/FFSM_diff/Benchmark_SPL/learnFFSM.jar) program, use the following parameters: